szceckiew/HTML-CSS-JS-projects/Temperature conversion/README.md

 # Temperature convertor
-Simple project made for learning purposes.
+Simple project made for learning purposes with a tutorial.
 ![screenshot](image.png)